What Is Anxiety?

 It’s no secret that adequate physical exercise and diet can help the body fight illness, and anxiety is no exception.
 Just don’t overdo it, too much exercise can cause more damage than good.
 Talk to your doctor about what level of exercise they recommend for your situation.

 Specialized and general support groups are also available either online or in person for patients.
 Here, they can share and exchange knowledge with similar people about their experiences, concerns, and ways to cope.
-When patients acquire knowledge or learn more about their situation, disease, treatments, or recovery, they may feel lasting relief and comfort.
+When patients acquire knowledge or learn more about how to deal with their situation, disease, treatments, or recovery, they may feel lasting relief and comfort.
 Once triggers and gaps in knowledge are identified, the patient can take proactive steps to learn more, avoid triggers, and minimize their chronic anxiety.

 For severe cases, doctors may prescribe medication.
 This depends on the patient’s treatment and medication history, as well as their overall mental and physical health.
 The doctor will screen the patient and ensure medication is the best route.
 Some physicians may pair medications with other therapy recommendations too.